git-merge-workshops/git-it-right/docs/2_Brushing_Up_Git_Commands.md

 git branch -a
 ```

+## Seeing git history with git log

+You can use `git log` command to see history of your git commit.
+But you can also pass additional parameters to see detailed information!
+One useful command to visualize git is `git log --graph --all`.
+Try it!

 ## Congratulation.
 You are done with "Warmup - Brushing up on basic git commands" section

 ![mona](https://user-images.githubusercontent.com/5396174/187010589-a9cbdd9f-f9eb-4e3b-bac0-4abeb8714e8d.png)